Toyota MR2: TRD2000GT

 Apart from the cars listed on the TRD2000GT register it is unknown how many original Toyota Technocraft Ltd. cars still exist today, but it is rumored that approximately 10 conversion kits were imported from TRD Japan into the US for conversions.
-In many respects, the extended body can be compared to that of a Porsche 911 Slantnose modification.
-The car's width is extended and body dimensions dramatically changing the car's overall visuals.
 Very little is known about these cars outside Japan.

 TOM'S T020

 Apart from Toyota Racing Development, TOM'S also released official body kits and a variety of tuning parts for the MR2.
 The "T020" as it was called, was powered by a naturally aspirated 2.2L stroked 3S-GE that produced 175 kW at 6,800 rpm, this was due to more aggressive "F3" cams, a stroker kit, better intake flow with the aid of the "TOM'S Hyper Induction Carbon" intake kit, and an upgraded exhaust system labeled the "TOM'S Barrel", a lightened flywheel was also equipped to help the engine rev easier.
 The T020 also featured a more race-oriented suspension/chassis set up via camber kits, upgraded tie-rods, strut bars, roll center adjusters, stiffer springs, race shock absorbers, and sports brake pads.
-These modifications lowered the vehicle's center of gravity for increased agility and stability while cornering, and combined with the engine modifications enabling the T020 to accelerate from 0–60 mph in 4.9 seconds, in turn further made the SW20 chassis a much more capable track machine.
+These modifications lowered the vehicle's center of gravity for increased agility and stability while cornering.
+The engine modifications enabled the T020 to accelerate from 0–60 mph in 4.9 seconds.
 A sportier look was given to the vehicle as well through engine scoops, side skirts, a Ferrari 348-esque rear light grille, forged wheels, revised bumper designs, and a larger rear spoiler.

-Though undeniably still an MR2, the T020 was in all essence a more refined automobile, as is the nature of any TOM'S outfitted vehicle.
-Whilst the T020 was a normally aspirated vehicle, TOM'S also produced equipment for turbocharged models — e.g. wastegates, boost controllers, air filters, a 3S-GTE version of their "TOM'S Barrel" exhaust system, and "T.E.C.
+Whilst the T020 was normally aspirated, TOM'S also produced equipment for turbocharged models — e.g. wastegates, boost controllers, air filters, a 3S-GTE version of their "TOM'S Barrel" exhaust system, and "T.E.C.
 II" Engine Control Units.
-Despite the fact that these products are no longer purchasable brand new, some of these modification parts may still be procured as second-hand items, and are highly sought after by the MR2 community.
 TOM'S still keeps a T020 part list on their website, and there are still T020 part catalogues in circulation between enthusiasts to this day, albeit second-hand.